Wind parameters

 To set optimal wind parameters, the Max Force value must be set for each model.

-This is because the optimal value varies depending on the physics setting.
+This is because the optimal value varies depending on the physics settings.

 First, let’s find the optimal value for Max Force by following the procedure shown below.